yazz/VisualJS/README.md

-### How is Coils different to other web frameworks?
+### How is AppShare different to other web frameworks?
 <img height='350px' src='http://cdn.shopify.com/s/files/1/0070/7032/files/rubberduck.jpg?2841' />

 To show data on a webpage most frameworks require a developer to have code in three different places: